taunusflieger/anemometer/README.md

 The new version will see there is no later version online to flash.

 ## Todo List
-* Support for Adafruit [Ultimate GPS FeatherWing](https://learn.adafruit.com/adafruit-ultimate-gps-featherwing) to support the calibration process for the wind speed parameters.
+- [x] Support for Adafruit [Ultimate GPS FeatherWing](https://learn.adafruit.com/adafruit-ultimate-gps-featherwing) to support the calibration process for the wind speed parameters.
 This is only required for the calibration use-case.
-* Support for Aadfruit [Adalogger FeatherWing](https://learn.adafruit.com/adafruit-adalogger-featherwing) to log wind speed and GPS data.
+- [x] Support for Aadfruit [Adalogger FeatherWing](https://learn.adafruit.com/adafruit-adalogger-featherwing) to log wind speed and GPS data.
 Interface through [Embedded SD/MMC](https://github.com/rust-embedded-community/embedded-sdmmc-rs).
 This is only required for the calibration use-case.
+- [ ] ISR & event counting for windspeed sensor
-* UI for OTA update
+- [ ] UI for OTA update

 ## License